AD-lite24/aruco_in_gazebo/README.md

 In the scripts directory, launch the script with `python open_cv_demo_ros.py` Edit the rostopic to whatever topic your camera is publishing to.
 Use `rostopic list` to get a list of topics.
-Use the ros2 script for ros2.
+Use the ros2 script if you are using ros2.
 Update the aruco dict and the mtx and dist values from the calibration data.

 ## Camera Calliberation